 Microstructural evaluation ranges from simple determination of certain parameters such as grain size or coating thickness through porosity and pore structure to full characterization of multi-component systems or evaluation of degradation or failure mechanisms.

-A combination of techniques are used, including optical and Scanning Electron Microscopy (SEM), Energy Dispersive Analysis (EDA) and Micro Diffraction (µ-XRD), all of which provide both physical and chemical information, with sub-micron resolution.
+A combination of techniques are used to provide both physical and chemical information, with sub-micron resolution.

 Our wealth of expertise in materials can be accessed to solve problems with typical applications including: